soulgraph/soulscript-spec/README.md

 <img src="img/agent_anatomy.jpg"/>

-## A less obvious, practical example: personality filters
+## A real-world practical example: personality filters
-One challenge we've faced while building [soulgraph memory](https://github.com/soulgra-ph/soulgraph-memory) is the need to observe user<>agent interactions through the filter of any given agent's personality.
+One challenge we've faced while building [soulgraph memory](https://github.com/soulgra-ph/soulgraph-memory) is observing user<>agent interactions through the filter of a given agent's personality.
 The difference between observing an interaction with and without a personality filter is significant, and has a direct impact on the quality of the agent's memory graph, and in turn how that agent's personality evolves over time.

-with filter:
+With filter:
 > I saw the user's hesitation to invest in fartcoin as a sign of their ignorance about its inevitable rise.

-without filter:
+Without filter:
 > The user hesitated to invest in fartcoin, citing it's lack of a real use case.

 <img src="img/memory.jpg"/>